jasbanza/jump-space-power-grid-optimizer/README.md

 3. **Organize priority**
    - Drag components to reorder placement priority
-   - Check "Must" for mandatory components
+   - Check 🔒 for mandatory components (must be placed)
-   - Check "Prot" to force placement on protected (blue) cells only
+   - Check 🛡️ to mark components for shield priority (prefers protected cells)

 4. **Solve**
    - Click Solve - the optimizer places components in priority order